Insider series·2026-05-04·7 min read·← all posts

 How it survived to production

-The original code path was firm-only.
-When we added per-user execution two months ago, we forked the code path but didn't propagate the timeout-registration logic.
-The unit tests we wrote for per-user execution covered "did the order place correctly" and "did the SL register on Binance" — but not "does the strategy-spec timeout fire" because that kind of test takes hours to run, and we relied on the firm-side production behavior as our safety net.
+The original execution path was firm-only.
+When we added per-user execution two months ago, we forked the path but didn't propagate the timeout-registration logic.
+The unit tests we wrote for per-user execution covered "did the order place correctly" and "did the SL register on Binance" — but not "does the spec'd timeout fire", because a meaningful test of that takes hours of wall-clock time to run end-to-end, and we leaned on firm-side production as the safety net.

-Firm-side production never showed the bug because firm positions always closed via SL or TP within hours, by chance.
-The first time conditions lined up to keep a position alive past the spec'd timeout was on a user account, which had no timeout registration, on a market day where price stayed in a range that didn't trigger SL or TP.
+Firm-side production never tripped the bug because firm positions had always closed via SL or TP within their window, by chance.
+The first time conditions lined up to keep a position alive past the spec'd timeout was on a user account — no registration, on a session where price stayed in a range that didn't touch SL or TP.

 The fix